gabshir/lem-in/README.md

-ant farm for 42.
+Ant farm for 42.
 Read more in lem-in.en.pdf

 • The goal of this project is to find the quickest way to get n ants across the farm.